Klara and the Sun: Publication

 Klara and the Sun was published on 2 March 2021 by Faber and Faber (UK) and Alfred A. Knopf (US).

-The novel debuted at number six on The New York Times fiction best-seller list for the week ending 6 March 2021.
+It debuted at number six on The New York Times fiction best-seller list for the week ending 6 March 2021.

 Reception

-Klara and the Sun received favourable reviews, with a cumulative "Positive" rating at the review aggregator website Book Marks.

 In its starred review, Kirkus Reviews compared the novel to Ishiguro's Never Let Me Go and called it a "haunting fable of a lonely, moribund world that is entirely too plausible."

 Publishers Weekly praised the "rich inner reflections" of Ishiguro's protagonist, writing, "Klara's quiet but astute observations of human nature land with profound gravity."
 Publishers Weekly proclaims, "This dazzling genre-bending work is a delight."